Powerlearnproject/se-day1-assignment-Duncanwar/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a process of designing, developing, testing and maintaining software applications.

 Identify and describe at least three key milestones in the evolution of software engineering.
+- Version Control: To able to control and manage source code.
+- Prompt Engineering: AI that supports your work and provides you insights.
+- OOP: Object Oriented Programming was developed to help write codes by not worrying about the low-level code

 List and briefly explain the phases of the Software Development Life Cycle.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.